diogro/cv/english.md

 - Robust estimation of covariance patterns
 - Multivariate statistics for morphological data
 - Efficient computer implementation of morphometric techniques
+- Linking allelic variation to genetic covariation and modularity

 `2005-07`